 He was speaking in favour of diplomatic smartness, and in sympathetic criticism of Saudi policy towards Qatar.
 Qatari support for the Muslim Brotherhood and Hamas is one of the issues that the Saudis themselves give as their reason for the boycott.
 Qatari efforts to soften the antagonism between the Saudi bloc and Iran are doubtless another reason.
 But what Sir William Patey’s remark hints at is a grand strategy aimed at marginalising and defeating attempts in the Middle East to build an anti-colonial movement rooted in Islam.
 In that sense, efforts to suppress the Muslim Brotherhood are part of the counter-revolution against the Arab Spring (though it would be giving the Muslim Brotherhood more credit than they deserve to call them revolutionary).
 For Sir William Patey, Saudi Arabia is evidently an ally in this.

 The report by the Henry Jackson Society makes brief reference to the Muslim Brotherhood but takes aim mainly at Wahhabism and more broadly at Salafism, which it links to the Muslim Brotherhood.
-Wahhabism is the official ideology of the Saudi state, now more or less at war with the Muslim Brotherhood after several years of mutual antagonism2.
+Wahhabism is the official ideology of the Saudi state, now more or less at war with the Muslim Brotherhood after several years of mutual antagonism ((Saudi Arabia designated the Muslim Brotherhood as a terrorist organisation in March 2014.
+It is banned in Russia, but it is not banned in the UK or in other countries outside the Middle East )).
 This fact, apparently of central importance to Sir William Patey, is invisible in the report.

 The report says: